Martians! Squeeee! Maaaartiaaaaans!

 Next up is Gerard Soffen, who's described as a Mars geologist, but a Google search reveals… Holy crap!
 He actually was a highly regarded Mars geologist!
 Take it away, Dr Soffen!
 Soffen says that there was a lot of water on Mars at one point.
 He talks about the origin of life on Mars and Earth and wonders whether they share the same origin.

 Next the Viking probes, sent from Cape Kennedy to Mars in the '70s.
 Nimoy gives an extraordinarily poetic elegy to the lander over footage of the launch and comically old-timey NASA computers.
 Then animation of the lander uh, landing.
-Soffen talks about Mars as a 'sister planet' to Earth, and therefore the most likely to have something we'd see as life.
+Soffen talks about Mars as a 'sister planet' to Earth, and therefore the most likely to support something we'd perceive as life.
 This is really cool.
 Also, close ups on Soffen reveal he needs a nap, too.
 This was an exciting time in space exploration, but I guess also a sleepless time.

 Klein talks cautiously about the data from the landers, talking about 'very active surface chemistry' on Mars.
 That could mean life, I guess, but not necessarily.
 We see a mock-up Viking lander manipulating rocks, which is nothing short of awesome.